The First 3 Types of Identity Theft

 Victims of business identity theft often do not find out until losses build significantly or someone internally sees discrepancies on the books.
 Businesses lose vast amounts of money because of the hidden nature of the transactions.
 Business identity theft can go on for years undetected.

 New Account Fraud

-What is often, but not always, required for most lines of credit and to commit new account fraud is the victim's SSN, which has become the key to the kingdom and.
+What is often, but not always, required for most lines of credit and to commit new account fraud is the victim's SSN, which has become the key to the kingdom.
 Once in the wrong hands, the SSN can have devastating effects.
-Victims of new account fraud usually learn that they are victims when they receive calls or letters from bill collectors, who will eventually find the rightful “owner” of the SSN.
+Victims of new account fraud usually learn that they are victims when they receive calls or letters from bill collectors, who will eventually find the rightful SSN holder.
 Victims may also be denied credit as a result of applying for loans.

 Account Takeover Fraud

-Financial identity theft in the form of account takeover fraud generally means using another person's account information (e.g., a credit card number) to obtain products and services using that person’s existing accounts.
+Financial identity theft in the form of account takeover fraud generally means using another person's account information (for example, a credit card number) to obtain products and services using that person’s existing accounts.
 It can also mean extracting funds from a person's bank account.
-Account numbers are often found in the trash, hacked online, or stolen out of the mail or from lifted wallets or purses.
+Account numbers are often found in the trash, hacked online, stolen out of the mail, or lifted from wallets or purses.
 Once the thieves obtain this data, they may use the information right at a point of sale or access individual accounts online, over the phone, or through the postal service.